Healthy Living Day 3: Create Your Calorie List

 - Calorie is merely one part of living a healthy life — it’s important to track fat content as well.
 Unfortunately, we live in a society today that’s filled with high-fat food items, thanks to the prevalence of fast food and convenience food!
 High fat diets are slow contributors to many heart diseases and illnesses and it’s important to be conscious of the fat levels in our diets.
 People who consume little calories may look thin, but if they consume mainly high-fat food, then they are no healthier and are equally susceptible to poor health and heart problems.

-Here’s an example of my calorie list during the 2011 Healthy Living Challenge when I was on a high raw, vegan diet:
+Here’s an example of my calorie list during the 2011 Healthy Living Challenge when I was trying out a high raw, vegan diet:

 Now, certain established food chains (like Starbucks, McDonald’s, Subway) and processed food sold in supermarkets will come with nutritional information.
 If so, that’s great — record that in your table.